jessuni/shikwasa/README.md

 **(1) will take higher priority.**

-### Registering Chapter plugin will empower Shikwasa instance with the folloing API:
+### Registering Chapter plugin will empower Shikwasa instance with the following API:

 **.updateChapter(index)**